rnb3ds/docs-site/docs/en/httpc/api-reference/client-config/config.md

 func DefaultCookieSecurityConfig() *CookieSecurityConfig
 ```

 Default cookie security configuration.
-Does not require Secure/HttpOnly/SameSite attributes, but enforces that cookies with SameSite=None must have Secure.
+Does not require Secure/HttpOnly/SameSite attributes, but enforces that cookies with SameSite=None must set Secure.

 ### StrictCookieSecurityConfig